 We are working with the New York Film Academy on an oncoming basis as lecturers in Broadcast & Multimedia Journalism program.
 In these workshops, students are trained in the fundamental principles, techniques, and craft of contemporary journalism.
 This is accomplished through a combination of lecture, demonstration, and in-class hands-on production.

 We are producing an ongoing lecture series called: Photography In A Digital World.
 This series is given at locations throughout the New York Metropolitan Area.
 This series presents renowned individuals from the fields of photography, design, journalism, film and new media.

 Please click here for events.

 a.
-Every summer, in affiliation with the Westchester Arts Council and the White Plains Youth Bureau, Vision Project does a six-week program teaching high school students digital photography and journalism.
-The participating students are chosen from the White Plains Summer Jobs Project.
+In affiliation with the Westchester Arts Council, Vision Project does an internship program teaching high school and college students digital photography and journalism.
 The program includes instruction in digital photography, journalism, photoshop and digital design.
-During the six-week course, the students create a photographic documentation of the City of White Plains.
+The students create a photographic documentation of the City of White Plains.
 This project culminates with an exhibition and digital presentation of their work at the Art Council's Gallery.

 We will be working on several projects in affiliation with ArtsWestchester - Westchester Arts Council.

 b.
 We do a series of “Artist in Residency” at high schools throughout Westchester County, NY.
 These five and ten day workshops in digital photography, journalism and documentary photography will be integrated into existing high school curriculums and work in conjunction with the departments of art and photography; english and journalism; history and social studies; etc.